How Consensus Government Would Operate

 Consensus government is nothing new to Canada.
 In fact, our northern territories have been using this party-less provincial legislative system for a century.

-The benefits of a party-less system include better, truer representation of ridings in the legislature; strengthening of all MPPs voices in that they are now all equal.
+The benefits of a party-less system include better, truer representation of ridings in the legislature and strengthening of all MPPs voices in that they are now all equal.

 Under our current party-based system, MPPs of small parties - and indeed backbench MPPs of larger parties - have their voices muted by the party.
 Parties control who speaks, when they speak, how long they speak, and what they can and cannot ask or say in the Legislature.
 Parties in most situations use their Party Whip, House Leader and Party Leader to coerce MPPs to vote the way the party wishes them to.
 The ultimate threat is that the party leader will refuse to sign the MPP's nomination papers when he/she is ready to run for re-election.